Ziconius/FudgeC2/README.md

 - [ ] Order implant check-ins buy quality
 - [ ] Review how implant responses are displayed within the main campaign page to improve readability
 - [ ] Create log page with detailed logging of for each implant, including time, command, implant, pickup, and pickup time.
-- [ ] Fill chronological graph page with real data.
-- [ ] Create admin-only campaign extract function, encrypting with AES256.
-This require viewer tool.
 - [ ] Provide feedback to read-only campaign users with feedback if they are not authorised to execute commands.
 - [ ] Add filter for implants on implant page to reduce noise.
+- [ ] Improve Campaign Settings radio buttons to include current settings

 ##### Implant